 - Hiring someone with more social media savvy than you to do your posts while you work on other aspects of your business

 ROTI Includes Family Time

+You want to focus on buying assets, not liabilities, but you also want to set aside time for family and other things that are important to you.
 Rich people think in terms of Return on Investment (ROI) but we also think in terms of our Return on Time Invested (ROTI).
 If we’re going to spend our valuable time doing something, we want to know what our return will be.

 I know that if I spend two hours watching a movie, that movie is costing me much more than the ticket price.
 That movie is costing me thousands of dollars if not tens of thousands of dollars.
 I love watching movies, don’t get me wrong, but it’s always going to be an expensive movie.

 I end up having to ask myself if that experience – that relaxing escape and time with my family – is worth that kind of money.
 Most of the time, it is worth the money.
 I need a break.
 I’m taking some time off to enjoy a movie with my family.
 I’m willing to spend the money.

 But at least I’m conscious of what it’s costing me, rather than having no concept of what my time off costs me.
 I don’t have to be making money every hour, and I want to invest time with my family.